stefanneamtu/Two-Token-AMM---Near/README.md

 3. swapping with/for 0 tokens fails
 4. calculations do not overflow (thanks to U256)
 5. balances and ratio gets updated correctly
-6. `ft_transfer` calls do not affect the ratio / balances (it can only be done using `ft_on_transfer`)
+6. `ft_transfer` calls do not affect the ratio/balances (it can only be done using `ft_on_transfer`)
 7. failed swaps reimburse the deposited tokens
 8. swaps work as expected